 The recommendation to set up an SMSF to a client with no interest or expertise in investment means that the client will always need the assistance of the advice provider.
 This creates ongoing remuneration for the advice provider and some of the advice provider’s related parties at a level of service that exceeds the simple solution the client was seeking.
 The client’s interests have not been prioritised when giving the advice.

 1. Has the adviser acted in the best interests of the client?

-No – In this situation, the advice provider has not complied with the best interests duty (s961B) and has breached s961J (i.e. conflict between client’s interests and those of provider, licensee, authorised representative or associates) because the advice provider has given priority to maximising the non-client source of remuneration over the interests of the client.
+No – In this situation, the advice provider has not complied with the best interests duty (s961B) and has breached s961J (i.e. conflict between client’s interests and those of provider, licensee, authorised representative or associates) because the advice provider has given priority to maximising adviser remuneration over the interests of the client.
 Refer to RG175.403 (conflicts priority rule)

 Also refer to RG175.365.
 The advice is not fit for purpose and given the client’s relevant circumstances, the clients are unlikely to be in a better position if they follow the advice